 • Oblique subgingival cracks - These cracks go below the gum line and often below where the alveolar bone begins.
 When a piece of tooth breaks off, it will usually stay attached until the dentist removes it.
 Oblique subgingival cracks may be very painful and require both periodontal treatment (to expose the anatomic crown) and endodontic treatment to place a porcelain crown or other restorative procedures.

 • Vertical furcation cracks - These occur when the roots of the tooth separate.
 This almost always damages the nerve.
-Since the tooth does not generally separate completely, root canal therapy in Brooklyn, NY, and a crown can restore the tooth.
+Since the tooth does not generally separate completely, root canal therapy in Brooklyn, NY, and a dental crown can restore the tooth.

 • Vertical apical root cracks - This type of fracture occurs at the tip of the root.
-Though the tooth does not necessarily require extraction from a health perspective, patients often request the tooth to be removed because of tooth pain.
+Though the tooth does not necessarily require a tooth extraction from a health perspective, patients often request the tooth to be removed because of tooth pain.
 Endodontic therapy alleviates the pain for a while, but most often, teeth that have such fractures are extracted.

 • Oblique root cracks - These cracks tend not to damage the surface of the tooth.
 In fact, the damage is only apparent under the gum line and often below the alveolar bone.
 Endodontic therapy may be possible, depending on how close the fracture is to the tooth surface.
 However, tooth removal is almost always the only option after sustaining this type of fracture.